Skip to main content

 3. Benefit term: How long the insurance benefit will be paid if you’re ill and unable to work.
 Many people want the money to continue until retirement, but you can pick say two or five years if that’s all you need.

-4. Deferred period: How long after you’ve stopped working that you’d like the income protection insurance benefit to start.
+4. Deferred period: How long after you’ve stopped working that you’d like the income protection benefit to start.
 This product feature can sometimes be a bit confusing, but often people don’t need their insurance to start paying straight away, particularly if they’re employed and they receive sick-pay for a period of time.
 If you're self-employed however, you might need a short deferred periods as you won’t have financial support from an employer.

-5. Definition of incapacity: This is what qualifies you to start receiving your income protection insurance benefit.
+5. Definition of incapacity: This is what qualifies you to start receiving your insurance benefit.
 The definition that most insurers offer, and probably the simplest, is called ‘own occupation’, which means that if you are ill and can’t do your current job you qualify to start receiving the benefit.
 Some insurers also offer slightly stricter definitions, like ‘any occupation’, which means that to qualify for your insurance benefit you must not be able to do your current job, or any job at all, if you fall ill.

 A Little more about LifeSearch